Conference Program Line Up

 Opening ceremony

-• Official opening remarks from Hope for Refugees International
+• Official opening and welcome remarks from Hope for Refugees International

 • Entertainment